The Best Pinot Noir from around the world

 Of course, the vineyards behind a village’s reputation are only part of the reason to explore the region’s prettiest hamlets and medieval villages.
-They contain a wealth of history, often coupled with ancient monuments and pretty squares, perfect for sipping a glass of white Burgundy alfresco in the summer months.
-Moreover, in recent years, a new emphasis on promoting wine tourism has hit Burgundy; many of the villages now contain chic boutique guest houses, often attached to the wineries themselves.
-What could be better than a leisurely dinner, sampling your host’s wines before deciding just which prized bottles you fancy taking home?
+They contain a wealth of history, often coupled with ancient monuments and pretty squares, perfect for sipping a glass of white Burgundy alfresco in the summer.
+Moreover, in recent years, a new emphasis on promoting wine tourism has hit Burgundy; many villages now contain chic boutique guest houses, often attached to the wineries themselves.
+What could be better than a leisurely dinner, sampling your host’s wines before deciding which prized bottles you fancy taking home?
 Then, in the morning, enjoy a sumptuous breakfast before heading out to the vineyards for a detailed explanation of the magic that lies behind Burgundy’s famous terroir.
 For the “serious” wine-lover, this truly is an unmissable territory.

 So in that spirit, for visitors keen to experience traditional Burgundian rural life, we have prepared a guide to the region’s most idyllic and charming villages below.
 Medieval cobblestone streets, magnificent Chateau, and delicious wines await you!

 Little more than a tiny hamlet, Blagny is so utterly peaceful that it warrants a place in our guide.
-Although the village itself is hardly more than a few houses centered around an old manor house, its timeless feel lends Blagny a real nostalgic charm.
+Although the village itself is hardly more than a few houses centered around an old manor house, its timeless feel lends Blagny an authentic nostalgic charm.
 Vineyards stretch in all directions, lined with gorgeous wildflowers in the spring – the ideal place to take a stroll and escape the hustle and bustle of modern life.

 Brancion is one of the most delightful villages in Burgundy and a must-visit for history lovers.
 Situated between Cluny and Tournus, Brancion was once an important administrative center during the reign of the Dukes of Burgundy.
 Today it is a popular tourist destination, famed for its picture-postcard streets and a medieval castle, the oldest part that dates back to the 10th century.
-Visitors also love the 15th century covered market and quaint houses, which have not really changed much over the centuries.
+Visitors also love the 15th-century covered market and quaint houses, which have not changed much over the centuries.
 And then there is the pretty Church of Saint-Pierre, a stunning example of Romanesque architectural flair.
-Other than the impressive tower, you’ll love the fascinating murals inside the church and the spectacular views across the vineyards of the Maconnais.
+Besides the impressive tower, you’ll love the fascinating murals inside the church and the spectacular views across the vineyards of the Maconnais.